 \\ HAVE A BEDTIME DRINK

 Try warm milk, non-caffeinated tea, or fruit/herbal bedtime teas before bed – caffeine, even 4-6 hours before bed can disrupt sleep (I’ll be switching my afternoon tea to decaf then!)

 \\ EAT A SNACK

 A light snack that’s easy on the stomach can help ease the brain into sleep mode, and you are less likely to wake up due to being hungry.
 Good foods to include in a bedtime snack are toast, cottage cheese, cashews, chicken, turkey, banana, soybeans, and tuna.
-Avoid large meals close to bedtime as a full stomach makes the body work to digest it & therefore tries to stay awake.
+Avoid large meals or snacks too close to bedtime though (less than an hour or two), as a full stomach makes the body work to digest & therefore tries to stay awake.

 \\ OPTIMISE YOUR SLEEP SPACE